Working in Market - France

 Commission level: 15% - 25%

-- There are approximately 60 tour operators selling Australia in France, with 15 producing dedicated Australia or combined Australia, New Zealand and South Pacific programs.
-The major traditional wholesalers selling Australia include Asia Voyages, Australie Tours by Premium Travel, Visiteurs, Naar and Voyamar.
+- There are approximately 60 tour operators and independent travel agencies producing their own offers selling Australia in France, with 15 producing dedicated Australia or combined Australia, New Zealand and South Pacific programs.
+The major traditional wholesalers selling Australia include Asia Voyages, Australie Tours, Naar, Visiteurs.

-- The number of direct sellers has increased in the French market with eleven of the key players focusing on direct sales to the consumer.
-Key direct sellers include: Australie à la carte, TUI, Voyageurs du Monde, Comptoirs, Les Maisons du Voyage, Monde Authentique, Cercle des Voyages, Rêves d’Australie, Route des Voyages, Faré Voyage and Meltour.
-There are also pure players (companies that focus on one particular product, service or platform) such as Evaneos, Worldia and Sydney Facile.
+- The number of direct sellers has increased in the French market with key players focusing on direct sales to the consumer.
+Key direct sellers include: Australie à la carte, Voyageurs du Monde, Comptoirs des voyages, Les Maisons du Voyage, Monde Authentique, Cercle des Voyages, Marco Vasco, Rêves d’Australie, La Route des Voyages, Faré Voyage, Meltour, Amplitudes, Les Ateliers du Voyage, Nomade Aventure, etc. There are also pure players (companies that focus on one particular product, service or platform) such as Evaneos or Worldia to name few.

 Retail agents